freebsd/pkg/README.md

 <a name="pkgngports"></a>
 ### pkgng in Ports

-pkgng beta1 is now in the ports tree.
-To get it:
+pkgng-1.0 release was committed to the the ports tree on 30th August 2012, and a series of further releases are planned.
+To install the latest release version:

 	$ make -C /usr/ports/ports-mgmt/pkg install clean
 	$ echo "WITH_PKGNG=yes" >> /etc/make.conf